jacoma/sme-bi-course-application/vm-exercises.md

 *Each bulleted instruction is a complete sentence that describes a specific task.*

 - Step 1: Open the workbook `4_2_retention_heatmap.pbix`, then click 'Enable'.
+- Step 2: Add the columns from cohortsDF to the original dataset by merging the two dataframes.
-- Step 2: Create a list of unique `cohort` values, called "cohortList".
+- Step 3: Create a list of unique `cohort` values, called "cohortList".
 Make sure to use np.sort() before converting to a python list, also called "cohortList".
-- Step 3: Calculate the difference in months between the order cohort and the customer's first order for **each row** of the "dataset" dataframe.
+- Step 4: Calculate the difference in months between the order cohort and the customer's first order for **each row** of the "dataset" dataframe.
 Save as a new column called `num_months`.
-- Step 4: Create a new pivot table of `first_cohort` by `num_months`, using a unique count of the `Customer ID` as the aggregation.
+- Step 5: Create a new pivot table of `first_cohort` by `num_months`, using a unique count of the `Customer ID` as the aggregation.
-- Step 5: Create a heatmap, including annotations with a percentage format ('.0%').
+- Step 6: Create a heatmap, including annotations with a percentage format ('.0%').

 #### End goal: